 i have seen the best minds of my generation cowering in cafes,

-sipping down coffee, frantically breathing, while they still can.
+sipping cold brew, frantically breathing, while they still can.

-ecstatic typists, jazzed and broken, endangered and unaware
+those ecstatic typists, jazzed, broken, endangered, and unaware

 who trade ginger and sell roots while urban structures still stand